Building dds from Source¶

 Bootstrap the prior version of

-that will build the current version.Import the embedded
+ddsthat will build the current version.Import the embedded

-.
-This will be used to resolve the third-party packages thatdds
+catalog.jsoninto a catalog database stored within_build/.
+This will be used to resolve the third-party packages thatddsitself uses.Invoke the build of

-was specified, the CI script stops here.Use the new
+ddsusing the prebuiltddsfrom the prior bootstrap phase.
+If--build-onlywas specified, the CI script stops here.Use the new

-executable to rebuild itself again (phase-2 self-build test).
+ddsexecutable to rebuild itself again (phase-2 self-build test).
 A bit of a “sanity test.”Execute the test suite using

-Bootstrapping dds
+Bootstrapping dds¶

-was built by a Python script that globbed the sources
+In the beginning, dds was built by a Python script that globbed the sources

 and invoked the compiler+linker on those sources.
-Once dds
+Once dds was able to

 build and link itself, this Python script was replaced instead with dds

-has never used another build system.
+building itself. dds has never used another build system.

-script accepts one of three methods for the --bootstrap-with
+The ci.py script accepts one of three methods for the --bootstrap-with

-Once bootstrapping is complete, a dds
+Once bootstrapping is complete, a dds executable will be written to

-.
+_prebuilt/dds.
 This executable refers to a previous version of dds

-that is able to build the newer dds
+that is able to build the newer dds source tree.

 Note

-For all development work on dds
+For all development work on dds, the _prebuilt/dds executable should

 always be used.
-This means that newer dds
+This means that newer dds features are not available

-for use within the dds
+for use within the dds repository.

-Bootstrap: skip
+Bootstrap: skip¶

-will not perform any bootstrapping steps.
+If given skip, ci.py will not perform any bootstrapping steps.
 It will

-assume that there is an existing _prebuilt/dds
+assume that there is an existing _prebuilt/dds executable.
+This option

 should be used once bootstrapping has been performed at least once with another